 - Volunteering in Thailand is available year-round with programs starting every month

-- 3 meaningful project options, including Teaching English, Childcare and Outdoor Volunteer Work
+- Affordable and meaningful volunteer projects in Thailand include Teaching English, Childcare and Outdoor Volunteer Work

 - Program fees from US$320 for 1 week (approximately £245)

 - Between 5 and 15 volunteers start in Thailand each month.